launchbadge/sqlx/README.md

 -   Nested transactions with support for save points.

 -   `Any` database driver for changing the database driver at runtime.
-An `AnyPool` connects to the driver indicated by the URI scheme.
+An `AnyPool` connects to the driver indicated by the URL scheme.

 ## Install